Search

 Is it worth joining when you are older?

 Yes!
-It’s never too late to save even if you join a workplace pension later in life.
-This is because every time you join a workplace pension, you get contributions from your employer and extra money from the government through tax relief.
-This money will all come back to you even if retirement is around the corner.
+It’s never too late to save, even if you join a workplace pension later in life.
+Every time you join a workplace pension, you get contributions from your employer and extra money from the government through tax relief.
+This money will all return to you even if retirement is around the corner.
 So yes, as a savings plan, it makes complete sense.

-Whether you’ll have enough to have a comfortable retirement is a deeper and more complex question and involves an assessment of all your assets and liabilities and what you plan to do in retirement.
-The age at which you retire is also an important consideration as is your projected state pension.
+Whether you’ll have enough to have a comfortable retirement is a deeper and more complex question.
+It involves an assessment of all your assets and liabilities and what you plan to do in retirement.
+The age at which you retire is also an important consideration, as is your projected state pension.

-What is important is to work out whether your workplace pension on its own will serve you well when you need it most.
-Everyone is individual and what works for me may not necessarily work for you.
+It is important to work out whether your workplace pension will serve you well when you need it most.
+Everyone is individual, and what works for me may not necessarily work for you.
 This is where using a professional pension advice service could help.
 They could help you identify your retirement goals and objectives and put a plan in place to achieve them.
-Most importantly, they could help you determine whether your workplace pension was going to be enough.
+Most importantly, they could help determine whether your workplace pension would be enough to retire on..

 Related reading: